What animals do you treat?

 Do you have space to park when I come to the Animal Health Centre?

 There is plenty of on-street parking spaces outside the practice.
 We do not have a customer car park.

 Do you operate an emergency service?

-Yes we provide a 24-hour emergency service for registered clients.
+Yes we provide 24-hour emergency cover for registered clients.
 Please see our Emergency page.

 Do you do home visits?

 For registered clients we may make a home visit in exceptional circumstances but generally we ask that you bring your pet into the practice where we have the appropriate equipment.
 Please call us on 01803 313400 to discuss your situation.

 Do you microchip dogs?

 Yes and we charge £22.80 for this (reduced to £18.76 if done in conjunction with another procedure requiring general anaesthetic for your pet).

 The Blue Cross animal charity has an informative page on their website about dog microchipping.